defold/doc/docs/en/tutorials/war-battles.md

 Now the project is totally empty.
 You can verify this by selecting <kbd>Project ▸ Build</kbd> from the menu.
 This will launch the game and you should see nothing but a black window.

-## Drawing a map
+## Drawing the game map

+Your game needs a setting, a map.
 The map that you are going to draw will be made out of tiles, small images that are put together like a mosaic into a larger image.
 In Defold, such an image is called a *Tile map*.
-In order to create a tile map, you need to import an image with the various tiles, and also set up the sizes, margins etc of that image.
+In order to create a tile map, you need to import an image file that contain the various tiles.
+You then need to specify the size of the tiles, margins and padding on that image.
 This setup is done in a file called a *Tile source*.

 1. Download the "War Battles" asset package.
 The file is a ZIP archive that you have to unpack on your hard drive.

    <a class="btn btn-primary btn-xs-block btn-icon" href="//storage.googleapis.com/defold-doc/assets/war-battles-assets.zip">Download asset package<span aria-hidden="true" class="icon icon-download"></span></a>

-2. Drag the file *map.png*, which contains all tiles, to the folder *main* in the *Assets* view of your project.
+2. Drag the file *map.png*, which contains all tiles, from the asset package to the folder *main* in the *Assets* view of your project.

 3. <kbd>Right click</kbd> the folder *main* and select <kbd>New ▸ Tile source</kbd>.
 This will create a new tile source file.
-Name the file *map.tilesource*.
+Name the file "map.tilesource".

    ![map](images/war-battles/map_tilesource.png)

-4. The new tilesource opens in the editor.
-Set the *Image* property of the tile source to "/main/map.png".
-Easiest is to click the resource selector by the *Image* property to bring up the resource selector.
+4. The new tilesource file opens automatically in the editor.
+Set the *Image* property of the tile source to the image file */main/map.png*.
+The easiest way to do that is to click the resource selector by the *Image* property to bring up the resource selector.
 Then select the file */main/map.png*:

     ![tilesource](images/war-battles/tilesource.png)

-    The tiles are 16⨉16 pixels in the source image so there is no need to alter the properties of the tile source.
+    The tiles are 16⨉16 pixels in the source image with no margins or padding so there is no need to alter the default properties of the tile source.

 5. <kbd>Right click</kbd> the folder *main* and select <kbd>New ▸ Tile map</kbd>.
-Name the file *map.tilemap*.
+Name the file "map.tilemap".
+The tile map is automatically opened in the editor view.

-6. Set the *Tile source* property of the new tile map to "/main/map.tilesource".
+6. Set the *Tile source* property of the new tile map to */main/map.tilesource*.

 7. Select "layer1" in the *Outline*.